AmptyHere/Peoricss/README.md

 # PeoriCSS Framework

-PeoriCSS is a lightweight and customizable CSS framework designed to simplify web development and styling.
-With PeoriCSS, you can quickly create responsive and visually appealing web pages with ease.
+PeoriCSS is a versatile and customizable CSS framework that simplifies web development and styling.
+With PeoriCSS, you can create responsive and visually appealing web pages effortlessly.

 ## Features

 - Mobile-first responsive design.
-- Easy-to-use utility classes for rapid prototyping.
+- Utility classes for rapid prototyping.
 - Customizable color themes.
-- Various text alignment and font weight options.
+- Text alignment and font weight options.
 - Box shadow and border utilities.
 - CSS3 effects and animations.
 - Form styling with error and success messages.